vuxtra/mcp-jive/.trae/documents/MCP_SERVER_CORE_INFRASTRUCTURE_PRD.md

 ## 1. Product Overview

-The MCP Server Core Infrastructure provides the foundational Python-based server with embedded Weaviate vector database and comprehensive configuration management for the MCP Jive autonomous AI building system.
+The MCP Server Core Infrastructure provides the foundational Python-based server with embedded Weaviate vector database and comprehensive configuration management for the MCP Jive autonomous AI building system, supporting the **refined minimal set of 16 essential MCP tools**.

-This component establishes the technical foundation that enables AI agents to connect, store data, and execute workflows through a robust, locally-hosted MCP protocol server.
+This component establishes the technical foundation that enables AI agents to connect, store data, and execute workflows through a robust, locally-hosted MCP protocol server optimized for the streamlined toolset.

+**Critical Architectural Constraint**: The MCP Server **NEVER** directly accesses MCP Client code projects or local file systems.
+All local file operations must be performed by the MCP Client and communicated to the server through the MCP protocol.
+This ensures proper separation of concerns, security boundaries, and prevents unauthorized access to client codebases.

 ## 2. Core Features